Burt Jones

 William Burton Jones (born April 25, 1979) is an American politician and businessman who has served as the 13th lieutenant governor of Georgia since 2023.
-A member of the Republican Party, he previously served as a member of the Georgia State Senate from January 2013 to January 2023, representing the 25th District.
+A member of the Republican Party, he served as a member of the Georgia State Senate from 2013 to 2023, representing the 25th District.

+Before entering politics, Jones played football for the University of Georgia, and went on to work in the insurance industry.
+As a state senator he was a strong supporter of Donald Trump and, after the 2020 presidential election, was one of a group of Georgia Republicans who acted as false electors in an effort to overturn Trump's defeat in the state.
+Prosecutors named him as an unindicted co-conspirator in the Fulton County election-interference case, but ultimately did not bring charges against him.

+He was a candidate in the Republican primary in the 2026 Georgia gubernatorial election, losing the runoff to healthcare executive Rick Jackson.

 Early life and education

 Jones is a sixth generation Georgian from Jackson, Georgia.

 Jones is a 1998 graduate of Woodward Academy and a 2002 graduate of the University of Georgia, where he played football and received a bachelor's of arts in history.
-He was co-captain of the 2002 Georgia Bulldogs football team, which won the SEC Championship after a twenty year title drought.
+He was co-captain of the 2002 Georgia Bulldogs football team, which won the SEC Championship after a twenty-year title drought.

 Business career

 An oil executive, he is heir to the Jones Petroleum Company.

 In 2004, Jones founded JP Capital & Insurance, Inc., an insurance business in Jackson, Georgia.
 The insurance and lending company is a subsidiary of Jones Petroleum Co.